CLASSES

 This 2-day class is a start-to-finish beginning weaving experience on a 4-shaft loom.
 The first day, students are guided through measuring out a warp, beaming the warp, sleying the reed and threading the heddles.
 The first few rows of weaving will be complete before the end of the day.
 The looms go home along with students with instructions for weaving a sampler between the classes.
 Support is available between the classes.
 On the second day, the samplers are completed and we take a step back to get an introduction to project planning and drafting.
 Portable 4-shaft tabletop looms are provided for use during and between the classes as part of the class fee.
 An additional materials fee covers the yarn used for the sampler.
 Materials fee: cost of 6-9 oz perle cotton (~$2 per ounce) and the optional purchase of Learning to Weave by Debbie Chandler.

 Special offer for Beginning Weaving only: Take the class with a friend for just $30 more!
-You’ll work on one loom and make one sampler, but you will both learn just as much!
-Students over 12 are welcome to join the class with an adult.
+You’ll work on one loom and make one sampler, but you will both learn just as much!.

 Inkle Weaving